 Empowerment and giving staff responsibility is an important part of the internal marketing role.
 Staff who are given responsibility usually perform better for the firm as they try their best to help the firm reach their goals.
-If staff need to be trained to take on responsibility then the firm should be able to offer this to show that they are interested in their skills development.
+If staff need to be trained to take on responsibility then the firm should be able to offer this to show that they are interested in them and their development.

 Reward and Recognise Employee Achievement